maliMirkec/personal-website/site/articles/how-to-lint-inside-atom.md

 To see **linter-jshint** in action, open any `JavaScript` file and see if any errors exists.
 You could see errors in different places, depending on your main **linter** package configuration.

-{% cldnry linter-jshint_nkkmny "JSHint in action." %}
+{% cldnry "linter-jshint_nkkmny" "JSHint in action." %}

 You could see `CSS` lint errors by opening and `CSS` file.